 Thank you Roly.

 100 years ago Dylan Thomas was born.
 Thomas’ poetry was some of the first poetry I read at school.
 My familiarity with the South Wales Valleys was, perhaps, why it resonated with me.
-And I would like to start today by reminding you all of how he described his feelings for poetry.
+And I would like to start today by reminding you all of how he described his

 He said: “Poetry is what makes me laugh or cry or yawn, what makes my toenails twinkle, what makes me want to do this or that or nothing.”